MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 For more information, see [Overview of Security Policy Advisor for Microsoft 365 Apps for enterprise](../overview-of-security-policy-advisor.md).

-## Office customization tool
+## Office Customization Tool

-The Office customization tool creates the configuration files that are used to deploy Office in large organizations.
+The Office Customization Tool creates the configuration files that are used to deploy Office in large organizations.
 These configuration files give you more control over an Office installation: you can define which applications and languages are installed, how those applications should be updated, and application preferences.
 After creating the configuration files, you can use them with the [Office Deployment Tool](overview-office-deployment-tool.md) to deploy a customized version of Office.

 For more information, see [Overview of the Office Customization Tool](../overview-of-the-office-customization-tool-for-click-to-run.md).